danielrcollins1/OED-Expanded/x-campaign-material.md

 **Roads**:  Much like rivers, only the most major of highways would be marked on such a map.
 The Judge should be free to presume that any settlements or strongholds have roads or paths connecting them, barring some obstacle such as hills, mountains, or monster infested lands.

 #### Quick Start
-if you don't want to take a great deal of time procedurally generating hexes, instead just take of map of an existing wildness area (current or historical) and trace hexes or use the map as guiline to fill in your hex paper.
+if you don't want to take a great deal of time procedurally generating hexes, instead just take of map of an existing wildness area (current or historical) and trace hexes or use the map as guideline to fill in your hex paper.
 You can even take a map of your own home town and work outward from there, swapping in well known locations for settlements and monster lairs.

 ### Strongholds
 A Stronghold is a special kind of settlement, typically established by high level NPCs.
 It can be a Warrior’s Keep, a Wizard’s Tower, an Outlaw’s Hideout, etc.  Like Towns, they secure they Hex in which they are located.
 A stronghold is defined by its occupant(s), which are generated using the rules for NPCs of level 9+1d6 (or use the quick list below)